Creative Communities Scheme (CCS)

 • any supporting information you think relevant to your application.

 If it is your first time using SmartyGrants, please read the help information below.
-You can find out about registering and also about creating a SmartyFile account to manage your organisational account.
+You can find out about registering and about creating a SmartyFile account to manage your organisational account.

 SmartyGrants help

-Step 4.Assessment and decision
+Step 5.Assessment and decision

 Eligible applications will be assessed by an independent panel of local community artists and practitioners.